Adolescent Eating Disorders Program

 Expert Care for Eating Disorders

-Many kids – especially teens and adolescents – worry about how they look.
+Many teens and adolescents worry about how they look.
 This concern can lead to eating disorders that, without treatment, can cause life-long physical and emotional health problems.

-If your child is struggling with unhealthy eating behaviors or has been diagnosed with an eating disorder, Baystate Children’s Hospital can help.
-Talk to your child’s pediatrician about a referral to our outpatient Pediatric Eating Disorders Program.
+If your preteen or teen is struggling with unhealthy eating behaviors or has been diagnosed with an eating disorder, Baystate Children’s Hospital can help.
+Talk to your child’s primary care provider about a referral to our outpatient Adolescent Eating Disorders Program.

 No Appetite - or Anorexia?